 Leeks - I love using leeks for this quiche without cheese because they bring a light onion flavor without being overpowering.
 You do have to clean them well as they can be quite sandy.
 If you’re intimidated by the massive ones with green stalks, you can buy trimmed ones in a nice little package at Trader Joe’s.
 This can also be subbed with green onions.

-Sausage - You can use the homemade one from my book on page 53 or in a pinch I’ll buy the sweet Italian sausage from Central Market or Whole Foods.
+Sausage - You can use the homemade one from my book on page 53 or in a pinch I’ll buy the fresh sweet Italian sausage from Central Market or Whole Foods.
 If you’re not following a migraine diet, which has you eliminate preserved meats, you can use any type of sausage you like.
 It just needs to be pre-cooked.

 How to Make a Dairy Free Quiche